-- If the Work From Home (WFH) required, provide only required systems access adhering to Principle of Least Privilege (PoLP) with data access to Need to Know Basis and Only through VPNs
+- If Work From Home (WFH) is required, provide only required systems access adhering to Principle of Least Privilege (PoLP) with data access to Need to Know Basis and Only through VPNs

 - Make sure any sensitive data is encrypted in both rest and transmitting in any WFH activity